revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Unix_Interview_Ques.md

 ---

-32. Suppose you have a file which has read and write permission and now you want to remove the write permission from it, then what you will do to remove the write permission from a file?
+32.Suppose you have a file which has read and write permission and now you want to remove the write permission from it, then what you will do to remove the write permission from a file?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)